Normal Typicality and Dynamical Typicality for a Random Block-Band Matrix Model: Main Results

 Moreover, we assume that all centered moments of $\sqrt{N} H$ are uniformly bounded in $N$, i.e., for all $p\in\mathbb{N}$ there exists a ($\lambda$-dependent) constant $C_p(\lambda)>0$ such that, uniformly in $1\leq i,j\leq N$,

 \end{assumption}

 We remark that the variances in the blocks are chosen such that the rows and columns of $S$ sum up to one ($S$ is a doubly stochastic matrix).
 As a consequence, the solution of the corresponding quadratic vector equation \cite{AEK19} is given by the Stieltjes transform of the semicircular density (see the proof of Theorem~\ref{thm: dappmunu}).
 Having this explicit solution facilitates the computations and therefore in the present work we restrict ourselves to this setting.
-However, we believe that the conclusions we draw concerning the quantities $\dapp_{\mu\nu}$, $w_{\mu\nu}(t)$ and $\|P_\nu\psi_t\|^2$ should be very similar also in a more general setting where the sum of the variances of any off-diagonal block is small compared to the sum of the variances of any diagonal block but not fine-tuned to obtain the semicircle as the solution of the quadratic vector equation.
-Put briefly, the choice of variances in \eqref{eq:2variances} may look specific, but we made this choice only for convenience.
+However, we believe that the conclusions we draw concerning the quantities $\dapp_{\mu\nu}$, $w_{\mu\nu}(t)$ and $\|P_\nu\psi_t\|^2$ should be very similar also in a more general setting where the variances in the two diagonal blocks are of order $1/(N\lambda)$ and $1/N$, respectively, while in the off-diagonal blocks they are of order $\lambda/N$ but not fine-tuned to obtain exactly the Stieltjes transform of the semicircular density of states as the solution of the quadratic vector equation.
+In this case, however, the rigorous proof would be more cumbersome.